rdayrell/traitor_sorted-output/README.md

 A tool to extract morphological traits from images.

-This new version adds a command that provides an ordered output for seed and object segmentation in Traitor.
+This experimental version adds a command that provides an ordered output for seed and object segmentation in Traitor.
 Users can set a tolerance level to handle horizontal misalignments, which is useful for grid-based analyses where tracking each object is important.

 I have not widely tested this, so please make sure to check output carefully.